Oregon city drops fight to keep Google water use private

-Residents of The Dalles, Oregon, should soon know how much of their water Google's data centers have been using to cool the computers inside the cavernous buildings — information that previously was deemed a trade secret.
+Residents of The Dalles, Oregon, are learning how much of their water Google's data centers have been using to cool the computers inside the cavernous buildings — information that previously was deemed a trade secret.

+Google says its data centers in the Oregon town consumed 274.5 million gallons (1 billion liters) of water last year.
+Dawn Rasmussen, who lives on the outskirts of The Dalles and has seen the level of her well water drop year after year, said she is shocked.

+“I'm flabbergasted and I'm scared for the future,” Rasmussen said.
+“As we continue to be in drought conditions and the natural water table continues to get depleted, then the city itself is going to start to struggle.”

 A lawsuit by the city on behalf of Google — against Oregon’s biggest newspaper, The Oregonian/OregonLive — that sought to keep the water-use information confidential was dropped, the newspaper reported Thursday.